nepslor/B5203E-TSAF/README.md

 ### Assignments and Evaluation

 - group works: evaluated but not part of final mark
 - **20%**: mini challenge: forecasting pipeline for a single time series.
-Groups allowed
+Groups allowed.
-- **80%**: final project: complex forecasting task.
-Groups allowed (same as mini challenge) + oral exam
+- **60%**: final project: complex forecasting task.
+Groups allowed (same as mini challenge)
+- **20%**: oral exam.
+During the oral students will present the final challenge group work (each student will present a specific part, but all should be able to answer questions related to any part of the project).
+You should prepare to answer additional questions on course theory.

 # Notebooks